lookitscook/kiosk/README.md

   - New feature: screensaver warning notification
   - New feature: screensaver reload interval
   - New feature: configuration by asset ID
+  - Bug fix: clear cache on startup if inactivity reset is enabled

 - v7.0.1
   - Cache clearing update